gabzaf/gabzaf/README.md

 - 👋 Hi, I’m @gabzaf, Gabriel Affonso.
 - 🧑‍💻 Developer in the early stage of the learning journey.
 - 👀 Interested in Software Development.
 Focusing on how to dominate the full stack.
-- 🌱 Currently learning HTML5, CSS3, JS, Python, Git.
+- 🌱 Currently learning C#.
+-  HTML5, CSS3, JS, Python, Git.
 - 💞️ Looking to collaborate on tasks that evolve my coding skills and most important I am always willing to learn any technology.
 - 🎓 I majored in Electrical Engineer and did a MBA in Energy Business.
 - 📚 Portuguese, Spanish and English speaker.